 Click the Resources link, and you will find folders with Chapter Study Guides and Lecture Outlines.
-(These will be referred to as "Wainwright" in the Course Schedule.)
 Each Study Guide and Lecture Outline contains focus questions, key terms you should learn from your reading, and outlines of each of the Out of Many chapters to help you focus on the important issues.
-Using the outlines and study guides will increase the efficiency of your reading and hopefully improve your performance on the exams.
+Using the study guides and lecture outlines will increase the efficiency of your reading and hopefully improve your performance on the exams.